 The session activation operation is, when the MBS session starts but the MBS session is not established yet (i.e. the shared tunnel to NG-RAN from MB-UPF is not reserved), MB-SMF triggers the tunnel activation to NG-RAN from MB-UPF.

-Figure 7.2.3.2-1: multicast session activation procedure

-Editor’s note: the corresponding figure should be updated based on group agreement during the meeting.
+Editor’s note: the corresponding figure and description should be updated .

-When the multicast session is deactivated, MBS data traffic arrive at MB-UPF.

-MB-UPF sends Data notification to MB-SMF with the corresponding TMGI.

-MB-SMF requests multicast session activation to SMF toward TMGI.

-SMF finds the corresponding UEs and AMFs.

-AMF(s) are requested for UE notification in group or individual UEs.

-NG-RAN wakes up the UE(s) in idle state in group or individual manner.

-Editor’s note : per the QoS requirements in case to be available in CONNECTED state only, UEs should be awaken by network.
-At Step 6, when and how to awake should be updated per RAN2 WG decision.

 7.2.3.3 multicast session deactivation procedure

-The session de-activation operation is, when an MBS session starts and the MBS session is established (i.e. the shared tunnel to NG-RAN from MB-UPF is reserved), MB-SMF releases resources for the tunnel to NG-RAN from MB-UPF
+The session de-activation operation is, when an MBS session starts and the MBS session is established (i.e. the shared tunnel to NG-RAN from MB-UPF is reserved), MB-SMF releases resources for the tunnel to NG-RAN from MB-UPF.

-Figure 7.2.3.3-1: multicast session de-activation procedure

-Editor’s note : the corresponding figure is to be updated if required.
+Editor’s note: the corresponding figure and description should be updated

-When the multicast session is activated, MB-SMF determines the multicast session can be deactivated due to e.g. MB-UPF detects that the MBS multicast session has no data transfer for a specified inactivative period, and AF requests the multicast MBS session stop.

-MB-SMF initiate an N4 session release procedure to release endpoint of tunnel for the TMGI.

-3/4.
-MB-SMF requests the MBS session resource release to NG-RAN via AMF.

-5. NG-RAN remove the multicast contxt and resources for the TMGI.

-6. NG-RAN optionally leaves the multicast Joing from MB-UPF toward TMGI.

-7. NG-RAN releases corresponding radio resources

-8/9.
-NG-RAN responses the MBS session resource release request to MB-SMF via AMF.

 7.2.3.4 multicast session modification procedure

 The session modification operation is, when an MBS session starts and the MBS session is established (i.e. the shared tunnel to NG-RAN from MB-UPF is reserved), based on trigger from MB-SMF or NEF/MBSF, MB-SMF to modify resources for the tunnel to NG-RAN from MB-UPF.

-Figure 7.2.3.4-1: multicast session modification procedure

-Editor’s note : the corresponding figure is to be updated if required.
+Editor’s note: the corresponding figure and description should be updated

-When the multicast session is activated, MB-SMF determines the multicast session need modification due to e.g. AF requests the multicast MBS session update, etc

-MB-SMF initiate an N4 session modification procedure for the TMGI.

-3/4.
-MB-SMF requests the MBS session resource update to NG-RAN via AMF.

-5. NG-RAN updates the multicast contxt and resources for the TMGI.

-6. NG-RAN updates corresponding radio resources

-7/8.
-NG-RAN responses the MBS session resource update request to MB-SMF via AMF.